Gaslighting and Abuse: Art Historian / Professor Catherine Wilkins — The History of a College Scam

 Catherine Wilkins even faked and wrote false letters from her parents.
-She wrote the letters, pretending to be her parents, using her father and mother’s names, and in their voice.
+She wrote the letters, pretending to be her parents, using her father and mother’s names, Bill and Rose, and in their voice.
 She did this, so her parents would not find out about her lies.

 On Dr. Wilkins’ dishonest scholarship, word-for-word, she claims: “The illness of a loved one has depleted my savings and caused a great deal of medical debt which I help pay…”

 Catherine did not pay my medical bills, or accrue debt “helping me,” as she states.
 Catherine states this, because she wanted the money for her own college and life purposes.